 We visited 3 or 4 temples in this area.
 Right next to it is a local market where we saw things you’d never expect to be sold.

-On our way to Jakarta’s Old Town, this impressive building a truly a head-turner.
-We didn’t go inside because, you know, I’m not a numismatologist or something who is into money or someone who worships money. 😀
+On our way to Jakarta’s Old Town, this impressive building is truly a head-turner.
+We didn’t go inside because, you know, I’m not a numismatologist or someone who is into money or one who worships money. 😀

 So, we had our lunch here, inside the Old Town of Batavia.
 As soon as you enter the gate, the colonial buildings built centuries ago still stand mighty and proud.
 At the restaurant, my guide recommended a local food which I devoured with much gusto!